 #3 Pepperstone – UK Regulated Forex Broker with Demo Trading Account

-Pepperstone are considered low risk broker for demo trading because of FCA regulation.
+Pepperstone is an FCA-regulated CFD broker that offers demo trading.
 You can open a demo account across their three trading platforms.
 The MetaTrader platforms lets you enjoy 30 indicators, 31 graphical tools, and automated trading.
 You also get £50,000 in virtual cash.

 Pepperstones’s three account types – Razor Account, Spread Bet, and Standard Account are all available as demo accounts.
 MetaTrader 4, MetaTrader 5, and cTrader are the supported trading platforms.